rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

 The Hub is REQUIRED for the following use cases.

--   Workload Confidentiality (both VMs and Docker Containers)
+-   Workload Confidentiality (both VMs and Containers)

 The Hub is OPTIONAL for the following use cases (used only if orchestration or other integration support is needed):